Vaseto28/Vaseto28/README.md

 ### Hi there 👋, I'm Vasil Kremenarov
 #### C# Programmer

 My name is Vasil and I'm from Bulgaria.
-Now I'm learning C# at Software University.
+I'm currently learning C# and JavaScript at Software University (SoftUni).
 I like programming and I am good at the exact sciences.
-Also I love skiing and I play on a bagpipe.
+My goals for 2022 are to learn more and more features of programming and also to make colaborations with other developers.
+I'm interested in crypto currencies and real estate investments.
+I also have a hobby to go skiing in winter and I'm a great bagpipe player.

 ![C# Programmer](https://exampleleumi.com/wp-content/uploads/2015/10/banner-industry-tech.jpg)